 - to conclude and declare suggestions to how different methodologies can improve the development of rural areas by involving stakeholders.

-The first international event for this theme was “Renewing LEADER/CLLD for 2020+” held in Tartu back in November 2016, resulting in the Tartu Declaration.
-The second international event “Role of bottom-up approach renewing ESI Funds for 2021-2027” was held in Bruxelles 31st May 2017, see programme here.
+The first international event for this theme was “Renewing LEADER/CLLD for 2020+” held in Tartu in November 2016, resulting in the Tartu Declaration.
+The second international event “Role of bottom-up approach renewing ESI Funds for 2021-2027” was held in Brussels on 31 May 2017, see programme here.

-A survey has been established to find the cases showing good results by using integrated development, this survey was aimed at our ERP Partners and ELARD members, and was completed by 30th June, but you can still find the survey here.
-Another survey will be established for a broader participation to establish the state of integrated development processes throughout Europe.
+A survey was established to find the cases showing good results by using integrated development, this survey was aimed at our ERP Partners and ELARD members, and was completed by 30 June.
+Another survey was established for wider participation to establish the state of integrated development processes throughout Europe.